WindJammer6/21.-Deployed-Telegram-Chatbot-with-Chatbase-custom-GPT-LLM-model-API-and-Firebase-in-Vercel/README.md

 <br>

 ## 4. Deployment Process of the Telegram Chatbot integrated with Chatbase custom GPT LLM model API and Firebase (API)'s Realtime Database (or any other application) on Vercel <a name = "deploymentoftelegramchatbot"></a> ![My Skills](https://go-skill-icons.vercel.app/api/icons?i=vercel)

+RMB ONCE ALL THE FIRST ITERATION OF THE TELEGRAM BOT IS ADDED THEN ADD A LINK TO IT IN THE DESCRIPTION IN THIS SECTION!!!
+FOR THE FIRST ITERATION OF THE TELEGRAM BOT

 *What is [Vercel](https://vercel.com/)?*
 From the official [Vercel](https://vercel.com/) website: 'Vercel lets teams deploy and run the user facing parts of their applications easily, separately from their backend.'